Neto-A/Spotify-Top-Tracks-NG-2022/README.md

 <a id='visualization'></a>
 ### Visualization
-The interactive report for this project can be found [here](https://app.powerbi.com/view?r=eyJrIjoiNWJhOGY5OTYtNGYzYy00ODBmLTk3NWItMDg0NGYxMTQ3ZmY1IiwidCI6ImEzMjNmYmMzLTM3NzUtNDNhMi05MWYxLTA4YWY1ZTA1MTVhZSJ9).
+The interactive report for this project was done using PowerBI can be found [here](https://app.powerbi.com/view?r=eyJrIjoiNWJhOGY5OTYtNGYzYy00ODBmLTk3NWItMDg0NGYxMTQ3ZmY1IiwidCI6ImEzMjNmYmMzLTM3NzUtNDNhMi05MWYxLTA4YWY1ZTA1MTVhZSJ9).